aishamohammad01/Digitaley_Drive_Capstone_Project/README.md

 ## Conclusion

-This data analysis project successfully utilized Power BI to generate visualizations that answered the pre-defined questions and provided additional insights into employee satisfaction.
+This data analysis project successfully utilized Visualization tools to generate visualizations that answered the pre-defined questions and provided additional insights into employee satisfaction.
 By exploring different aspects of the data, the project revealed valuable information regarding employee needs and areas for improvement within the organization.

 # Project 2: Restaurant Analytics